-- Cancer of the colon and rectum.
+- Colon cancer, rectal cancer.
 Some research suggests that eating broccoli might help prevent colorectal cancer.

 - Fibromyalgia.
-Early research suggests that taking ascorbigen and broccoli powder by mouth might reduce pain and other symptoms in people with fibromyalgia.
+Early research shows that taking ascorbigen and broccoli powder by mouth might reduce pain and other symptoms in people with fibromyalgia.

 - Stomach cancer.
-Some research suggests that eating broccoli might help to prevent stomach cancer.
+Some research has found that eating broccoli might prevent stomach cancer.